The Marine Corps Marathon is still on (for now). But there will be less time to finish.

-Longtime race director Rick Nealis said the change is one of many his team is agonizing over in trying to reinvent the iconic race in a way that will mitigate the chance of spreading covid-19.
+Longtime race director Rick Nealis said the change is one of many his team is agonizing over in trying to reinvent the race in a way that will mitigate the chance of spreading covid-19.

-From the little things, like orange slices on the course (none), to the big things such as self-serve water stops, this fall’s marathon — if it takes place — won’t look like any previous version.
+From the little things, such as orange slices on the course (none), to the big things, such as self-serve water stops, this fall’s marathon — if it takes place — won’t look like any previous version.

-The most controversial change so far, however, has been the amount of time runners are allowed on the course.
+The most controversial change, however, has been the amount of time runners are allowed on the course.

 This week’s announcement noted that runners would need to average 12 minutes per mile rather than the 14 minutes they have been allowed previously — and it leaves open the possibility of further tightening.

-Over 26.2 miles, that is a huge difference — runners who signed up believing they would have a little over 6 hours to finish have just 5 hours 15 minutes.
+Over 26.2 miles, that is a huge difference — runners who signed up believing they would have a little over six hours to finish have just 5 hours 15 minutes.

 The limit hit doubly hard because the race, called “The People’s Marathon,” doesn’t have prize money to attract a truly elite field and has long been considered a haven for first-time marathoners and for back-of-the-pack folks who can’t meet the tighter time restrictions at other races.